Are you Over 50? The “GRID” Rules Can Help You Win Disability Benefits

 THE MEDICAL VOCATIONAL GUIDELINES OR THE “GRID” RULES

-There is a good chance that you have never heard of the Medical Vocational Guidelines or the “GRID” Rules, even though they can be an important part of SSA’s regulations that may help you win your Social Security Disability claim.
+There is a good chance that you have never heard of the Medical Vocational Guidelines or the “GRID” Rules.
+These special rules are an important part of SSA’s regulations that may help you win your Social Security Disability claim.
 If you are over 50 years old, the GRID rules apply to you.
 Once a person is 50 years old, if they cannot perform their past work, but can perform sedentary, unskilled work, they win their claim.
 Yes, you read that correctly.
 Even if the 50 year old can work, they are still eligible for benefits.
 But why?

-The reason the GRID Rules allow for a payment of disability benefits, even if a person could work, is that the older a person is, the less likely they will get the job.
-The GRID Rules acknowledge the reality that older workers are less likely to compete in the job market.
+The reason the GRID Rules allow for a payment of disability benefits, even if a person could work, is that the older a person is the less likely they will get the job.
+The GRID Rules acknowledge the reality that older workers are less likely to be able to compete in the job market.

 OLDER WORKERS ARE LESS LIKELY TO BE HIRED THAN YOUNGER WORKERS